silentspring30/dao-ai-framework/daohaus_review.md

 - Earn dividends from datamodel

 Analysis and recommendations:
-Current squads have little experience in blockchain and DAOs.
+Current squads have little experience in blockchain, DAOs and value of tokens.
+E.g. HAUS.
 It might be useful to create regular 20min DAO guide or drop in session for squads and product updates.

 ### Question 3: Why are you using DAOhaus?
 The Algovera tested several DAO platforms such as Aragon, Hive (also based on Aragon) but encountered the following problems:
-1. JAn 2022, Polygon Aragon platform issues: Polygon - transactions failed, - incorrect gas fees
+1. Jan 2022, Polygon Aragon platform issues: Polygon - transactions failures, - incorrect gas fees
-2. Due to the urgency to get to get our squads funded, we then chose DAOhaus because it performed the best on polygon.
+2. Due to the urgency to get to get our squads funded, Algovera then chose DAOhaus because it performed the best on polygon.
-3. Also liked safety gnosis safe minions.
+3. We also liked the Gnosis safe minion features.
 4. We are really happy with DAOhaus so far, it's very really reliable.
 The support is very fast too.
 There are some UX/UI points.

 Analysis:
 Algovera tested out various DAO platforms themselves until arriving at DAOhaus.
-It would be good to provide more DAOhaus tutorials videos and product updates on youtube and twitter.
+It would be good to provide more DAOhaus tutorials videos and product updates on youtube and twitter to allow people to make a quick comparison.

 ### Question 4: How are your squads using DAOhaus?
-Squads are small only 3-4 people.
+Squads are small at the moment 3-4 people.

+1. Management of funds, main use case is: Receive funds and allocate shares.
+2. 5% Algovera, remaining shares are split among squad.
-1. Management of funds, main use case is: transfers to wallet to convert to FIAT and send to bank accounts.
+3. Transfers to wallet to convert to FIAT and send to bank accounts.
-2. Little proposal functionality is used, 2 proposals per month.
+4. Little proposal functionality is used, 2 proposals per month.

 Analysis: Interestingly, DAOhaus platform is mainly used for basic DAO functionality.
 Further research is needed why.
 Again: It might be useful to create regular 20min DAO guide or drop in session for squads and product updates.
-Training on payroll, disburse and product updates.
+E.g. minions, boosts e.g. training on payroll, disburse and product updates.

-### Question 5: What feedback do you have about DAOhaus?
+### Question 5: Any feedback for DAOhaus, how can they improve the product?
 What specific immediate features would decentralized AI team have?

-1. Secure proposal through >66% member voting participating threshold Due to security issues, squads requested if it is possible to make proposals more secure by implementing a minion quorum threshold of >66% of members participation have to vote before the proposals passes.
+1. Secure proposal through member voting participating threshold >66% Due to security issues, squads requested if it is possible to make proposals more secure by implementing a minion quorum threshold of >66% of members participation have to vote before the proposals passes.
 (Note: Opposite functionality of quorum that expedites voting by min. voting member participation.)

-1a)
+(This would avoid a member's ability to drain the treasury)

 Safe gnosis minion can have a quorum setting however this needs to be created while summoning the gnosis safe and cannot be edited afterwards.
 We encountered following problem:
 Set up gnosis safe without quorum, then created a new gnosis safe with quorum but DAOhaus allowed same name and address of gnosis safe.
 This lead to the treasury double counting the funds.
 Minions cannot be deleted.
 Workaround: Create new DAO, import funds and create safe minion with quorum while summoning it.

-1b)
 Apparently this feature of threshold of quorum is being in next DAOhaus update.
 Is this the case?

-2. Link storage decentralized storage such as IPFS and rweave
+2. Boost DAO with to decentralized storage such as IPFS and arweave
-2. Link and publish asset from DAO wallet e.g. Ocean marketplace Squads would like to publish data sets, AI Model and other assets from DAO wallet itself to receive royalties into treasury to Ocean marketplace.
+3. Boost DAO with ability to publish asset from DAO wallet e.g. Ocean marketplace Squads would like to publish data sets, AI Model and other assets from DAO wallet itself to receive royalties into treasury to Ocean marketplace.
 Ocean creates token, liquidity pool and lists it for sale.

-Currently, one squad member had to publish the asset from his personal wallet and receives all the royalties.
+Problem: Currently, one squad member had to publish the asset from his personal wallet and receives all the royalties.
 This clearly created trust issues.

 3. Proposal voting process takes too many steps and gas costs involved for each step Is the proposal voting process based on security?
 Is this based on Moloch DAO or why are there so many steps.
 Squads asked questions why.

 4. Integrate snapshot for voting, cheap gasless but based on on-chain assets
 5. Are safe minions supported to ragequit or only treasury?
 6. Could we create our own front-end to DAOhaus?

-## Review sprint 2 [30/05/ - 03/06/2022]
+## Decentralized DAO framework sprint 2 [31/05/ - 03/07/2022]
-Evaluate findings from typeform
+- Plan/setup further interviews with 2-3 squads
+- Share typeform with squads again and wider AI community
+- Plan design thinking sessions with community

+# Decentralized AI DAO Framework
+## DAOhaus foundation

+Framework builds on design thinking phases but is extended to the following:

+- Ethics
+- Plant-based living

+## Boosts

+##

 # Resources